Posted on: September 2, 2016

 OFF-CAMPUS: Crowne Plaza, Princeton, 900 Scudders Mill Rd, Plainsboro Township, NJ 08536

-If you prefer the luxury of a more traditional hotel setting, the Crowne Plaza, Princeton is a short ride from the Seminary and is offering a single king room rate of 99.00 + tax.
-The cut-off date for reservations is 10/25/2015.
+If you prefer the luxury of a more traditional hotel setting, the Crowne Plaza, Princeton is a short ride from the Seminary and is offering $109 for the Single Kings and $119.00 for doubles.
+The cut-off date for reservations is 10/23/2015.